-ANTH 327-3 (3-0-0) 15 weeks Cultures in Global Context
+ANTH 327-3 (BC=3) (3-0-0) 15 weeks Cultures in Global Context prospects for the future.

 Examine the historical development of indigenous and minority cultures around the world.
 Focus on relationships among race, class, culture, and politics.
-Critical analysis of genocide, ethnocide, and prospects for the future.
+Critical analysis of genocide, ethnocide, and

-ANTH 330-3 (3-0-0) 15 weeks Technology and Culture
+ANTH 330-3 (BC=3) (3-0-0) 15 weeks Technology and Culture